awsdocs/amazon-elasticache-docs/doc_source/redis/redis-cluster-vertical-scaling-scaling-up.md

 ## Scaling Up Redis Cache Clusters \(ElastiCache API\)<a name="VeticalScaling.RedisReplGrps.ScaleUp.API"></a>

 The following process scales your cache cluster from its current node type to a new, larger node type using the ElastiCache API\.
-During this process, until the status changes from *modifying* to *available*, all reads and writes between your application and the primary cache cluster are blocked\.
-However, reads from the read replica cache clusters continue uninterrupted\.
+During this process, ElastiCache for Redis updates the DNS entries so they point to the new nodes\.
+Because of this you don't have to update the endpoints in your application\.
+For Redis 5\.0\.5 and above, you can scale auto failover enabled clusters while the cluster continues to stay online and serve incoming requests\.
+On version 5\.0\.4 and below, you may notice a brief interruption of reads and writes on previous versions from the primary node while the DNS entry is updated\.\.

 The amount of time it takes to scale up to a larger node type varies, depending upon your node type and the amount of data in your current cache cluster\.